learnwithparam/monkey-kata/api/demos/bedtime_story_generator/README.md

   4. **Use Examples (Few-Shot):** Provide 1-2 examples of a good input/output pair within your prompt to guide the model's structure.

-- **🎓 Key Concepts:** Prompt Engineering, Role Prompting, Few-Shot vs. Zero-Shot, Instruction Following.
+- **Key Concepts:** Prompt Engineering, Role Prompting, Few-Shot vs. Zero-Shot, Instruction Following.

-- **🧪 Experiment:** Compare the outputs from Challenge 1's prompt to your new prompt.
+- **Experiment:** Compare the outputs from Challenge 1's prompt to your new prompt.
 Note the difference in quality, consistency, and tone.

 -----